 Heck, you could host a family reunion on some of the models I’ve seen out on the market.

 That said, a pontoon will almost always win out in terms of spaciousness.
 There’s usually less open space for people to walk around and mingle on a deck boat, even if there’s plenty of seating and storage.
 While deck boats offer some of that spacious feel, they tend to offer less open space.

 Deck boats can, however, be comparable to pontoons in terms of storage space.

 With the spacious layout of a deck boat, you lose much of your ability to maneuver and zip around.

-You’ll have more trouble in shallower waters and narrow waterways with deck boats compared to with runabouts, with which you could have much finer control over your steering.
+Although it’s possible to fish on a deck boat, you’ll have more trouble in shallower waters and narrow waterways with deck boats compared to with runabouts, with which you could have much finer control over your steering.

 Maneuverability is paramount when it comes to fishing and navigating certain waterways, so if you need something that’s a bit more on the agile side, you might want to consider a fishing boat for your needs.

 Don’t get me wrong, I love how customizable my deck boat can be.